Pet Has Seasonal Allergies

 You’re not the only one suffering from allergies this fall!
-It’s possible that your pet is experiencing uncomfortable seasonal allergy symptoms as well.
+It’s possible that your pet has seasonal allergies as well.
 Allergens saturate the air this time of year, especially in Florida where the temperatures don’t cool down quickly.

 Just like you rely on a daily antihistamine to survive your worst allergy symptoms, your pet needs appropriate medical care to avoid and prevent the discomfort that develops as a result of seasonal allergies.
 Here’s what you should know to keep your furry friend comfortable during allergy season and beyond.